top of page

 FRESHWATER CHALLENGE

-Rivers and wetlands are the frontlines of the climate and nature crises
+Rivers, lakes and other wetlands are on the frontlines of the climate and nature crises

 However, current international approaches to water are not helping countries achieve the targets set out in these global frameworks fast enough.

-As a result, rivers and wetlands are still undervalued and overlooked, and their rapid loss is undermining hard-won development gains and global efforts to tackle the climate and nature crises.
+As a result, rivers, lakes and other wetlands are still undervalued and overlooked, and their rapid loss is undermining hard-won development gains and global efforts to tackle the climate and nature crises:

 WHAT IS THE FRESHWATER CHALLENGE?

-The Freshwater Challenge (FWC) is a country-led initiative that aims to support, integrate and accelerate the restoration of 300,000 km of degraded rivers and 350 million hectares of degraded wetlands by 2030, as well as conserve intact freshwater ecosystems.
-47 countries and the European Union have joined the Freshwater Challenge so far.
+The Freshwater Challenge (FWC) is a voluntary, country-led partnership with the goal to restore 300,000 kilometers of degraded rivers and 350 million hectares of degraded wetlands by 2030, while securing the protection of freshwater ecosystems important for biodiversity and ecosystem services.
+49 countries and the European Union have joined the Freshwater Challenge so far.

-The Challenge aims to substantiate, integrate and accelerate targeted interventions for rivers and wetlands, connecting these with national plans and strategies.
-It will increase the overall investment into the restoration and conservation of freshwater ecosystems and substantially increase the social and economic returns on those investments.
+The Challenge’s purpose is to accelerate delivery of national plans and strategies to restore and conserve freshwater ecosystems, by supporting and accelerating targeted interventions for rivers, lakes and other wetlands.
+The Challenge will increase the overall investment into the restoration and conservation of freshwater ecosystems and substantially increase the social and economic returns on those investments.

-By doing so, the FWC will support countries to reach their international commitments on climate, biodiversity, restoration, land degradation, Disaster Risk Reduction and SDGs, aligned to ambitions for a sustainable economic development.
+By doing so, the FWC will support countries to achieve their international commitments on climate, biodiversity, ecosystem protection and restoration, flood and drought resilience, land degradation, Disaster Risk Reduction and SDGs, aligned to their ambitions for sustainable development.

 MEETING THE CHALLENGE